Last Updated on March 13, 2021 by Julia Wilson

 The coat is very short and thin; there is little undercoat.
 The Sokoke only occurs in the brown blotched tabby pattern which resembles the colour of tree bark.

 Sokoke’s bond deeply with their owners and are never far away.
-They are playful, curious and loyal breed who gets along with children and other pets.
+They are a playful, curious and loyal breed that gets along with children and other pets.